-This is a Maine lobster bisque made with lobster, onion, celery, and bell pepper, onion, celery, and thickened with flour.
+This Lobster Bisque Recipe is made with lobster, onion, celery, and bell pepper, onion, celery, and thickened with flour.

 Check out how to boil lobster by the pound if you buy fresh lobsters.
 If you love this recipe, feel free to try my Lobster Bucatini.